We look at the best car gadgets that are essential for your car. Some might also come in handy if you run into trouble on the road.

 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.

-Anyone who uses a sat-nav app on their phone will be familiar with the sheer rage induced by the suction failing on your phone mount.
+Anyone who uses a sat-nav app on their phone should be familiar with the sheer rage induced by the suction failing on your phone mount.

-Count to 10 and supress that rage, because this bug-bear will be a thing of the past with the Syncwire car phone holder.
+Count to 10 and supress that rage, because this bug-bear might be a thing of the past with the Syncwire car phone holder.

 Instead of suction, the holder uses a magnetic pad and adhesive mount to keep your phone secure.
 You’ll be able to expertly navigate the bumpiest of roads.

 Don't forget that you shouldn't use the phone while driving – even if it's mounted.

 You can find more in-car phone holders in our Best in-car phone holders round-up.